mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Specifies the `Label`'s vertical height as a percentage of the [`Screen`'s `Height`](userinterface.html#Screen.Height).

+{:id="Label.Opacity" .number .ro} *Opacity*
+: Returns the opacity of the label's background color.
+ The value is in between the range 0 to 255, where 0 is invisible, and 255 is fully visible.

 {:id="Label.Text" .text} *Text*
 : Specifies the text displayed by the label.